 To use the Require SSL setting, the site must be covered by a SSL certificate.
 Everything under www.buffalo.edu (/content/www) is covered but not all other virtual hosts on the UBCMS have a certificate.

-Using these settings, Publishers can schedule page activation and deactivation at a specific date and time (compare to the similar Activate/Deactivate Later).
+Using these settings, Publishers can control when content displays in a list, and schedule page activation and deactivation (compare to Activate/Deactivate Later).

 Alt Text is generally required under state and federal accessibility laws.
 Read more about Alternative Text.